Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Calculating planetary positions

 In the same way, mean longitudes of all planets have been calculated in Table 1 for the same epoch.
-For a comparison, we have listed the actual longitude values ($\lambda_{e}$) from Indian Ephemeris [4] for that epoch.
-Here, we see, from the error in column 7, that one has to correct for the elliptical shape of the orbit, at least for some of the planets.

-\subsection{HELIOCENTRIC ELLIPTICAL ORBIT}
+\subsection{Heliocentric elliptical orbit}

+Our next step is to correct for the elliptical shape of the orbit as for some of the planets, depending upon the eccentricity ($e$), the corrections could be substantial.
+In a circular motion, the angular speed of the planet is constant, however, in an elliptical orbit, the angular speed of the planet varies with time.
+Due to this varying angular speed, actual longitude $\lambda$ of the planet will be somewhat different from the mean longitude $\lambda_{0}$.

-Before we make corrections for the elliptical shape of the orbit we need to know the orientation of the ellipse within the ecliptic and that can be defined by the longitude of the perihelion.\footnote {Perihelion is the point on the elliptical orbit closest to the Sun, while aphelion is the point farthest from Sun.} Longitudinal distance of the planet from the perihelion along the elliptical orbit is known as its Anomaly (denoted by $\theta$), while angular distance of mean position of planet with respect to the perihelion is called the Mean Anomaly (denoted by $\theta_{0}$).
+Before we could make corrections for the elliptical shape of the orbit we need to know the orientation of the ellipse within the ecliptic and that can be defined by the longitude ($\lambda_{\rm p}$) of the perihelion.
+The distance of the planet from Sun varies in an elliptical orbit and perihelion is the point on the elliptical orbit that lies closest to Sun (the orbital point farthest from Sun is called aphelion).
+Longitudinal distance of the planet from the perihelion along the elliptical orbit is known as its ``anomaly'' (denoted by $\theta$), while angular distance of mean position of planet with respect to the perihelion is called the ``mean anomaly'' (denoted by $\theta_{0}$).
 As has been discussed in Appendix A, there is a one--to--one correspondence between $\theta$ and $\theta_{0}$.